kirillzyusko/react-native-keyboard-controller/docs/blog/2023-09-28-set-enabled/index.md

 setEnabled(false);
 ```

 In this example, we're importing the `useKeyboardController` hook from the `react-native-keyboard-controller` library.
-This hook returns `setEnabled` method (which you can use it to disable keyboard management for a specific screen) and `enabled` variable (indicating whether the module is active now or not).
+This hook returns `setEnabled` method (which you can use to disable keyboard management for a specific screen) and `enabled` variable (indicating whether the module is active now or not).

-When you disable the module using `setEnabled(false)`, the screen will fallback to the default `Android` behavior, automatically resizing based on `AndroidManifest` preferences.
+When you disable the module using `setEnabled(false)`, the screen will fallback to the default `Android` behavior, automatically resizing based on `AndroidManifest` preferences (`android:windowSoftInputMode`).
 This level of control allows you to tailor the keyboard experience to your app's unique needs on a per-screen basis.

 ### Use Cases for `setEnabled`